-Section Contents Procedure Didactic aims Content aims The role of a coachee Feedback from the participants on these The participants should have a relaxed The participants should be directly led into The participants should identify, in their opinion, 4 5 Minutes participant- oriented methods conversation in the role of coachee and, through questioning, be encouraged to give their views. advantages and disadvantages of these methods.
+Section Contents Procedure Didactic aims Content aims 4 Section The role of a coachee 5 Minutes Contents Feedback from the participants on these participant- oriented methods The participants should have a relaxed conversation in which they exchange their views on how they experienced The participants should be directly led into the role of coachee and, through questioning, be encouraged to Content aims The participants should identify, in their opinion, advantages and disadvantages of these methods. the participant- oriented methods and what possible advantages and disadvantages these methods may have. give their views.